stevana/deterministic-scheduler/README.md

 ```

 ### Scheduler

+We now got all the pieces we need to implement our deterministic
+scheduler.

+The idea is to wait until all threads are paused, then step one of them
+and wait until it either pauses again or finishes.
+If it pauses again,
+then repeat the stepping.
+If it finishes, remove it from the list of
+stepped threads and continue stepping.

 ``` haskell
 -- Wait until all threads are paused, then step one of them and wait until it